 A 24 hours crisis line is answered 24 hours a day, 365 days a year to provide counseling, information, and referral services to families in abusive situations.

 Emergency shelter for victims of intimate partner violence and their children is available 24 hours a day, 365 days per year.
 Victims who are admitted for shelter care are provided a safe place to stay while assessing their life situation and setting goals for the future.
 Shelter services include food, clothing, case management, advocate services, vocational counseling, child care, and support group.
 An on site medical clinic is available to provide limited medical services.
 Transportation is provided as needed.

 Court Advocates assist all intimate partner violence victims by helping the victims work their way through the court system.
 The advocates provide information to victims about their rights and options in the legal system, assist with obtaining warrants and protection from abuse orders.
 Court advocates accompany victims to both criminal and civil court hearings.

-This program provides on site child care services for children.
 A child care advocate refers to community agencies and resources as needed.
 Support groups are provided for both in shelter and outreach children.
 Tutoring and recreational activities are scheduled for children, with assistance from volunteer groups.

 Victim Support Group:

 Weekly support groups are held in various locations within Mobile and Washington counties.
 These groups are conducted for victims both in shelter and on an outreach basis.
 The groups purposes are to provide support, education about issues related to domestic violence, and to empower the victims to make safe choices for themselves and their children.
 Children's support groups are also provided in coordination with victim support groups.